Wheelchair rugby

-Wheelchair rugby is a team sport for athletes with a disability.
-It is practiced in over twenty-five countries around the world and is a summer Paralympic sport.
-The game was created by five Canadians in 1976 who were looking for more sports accessible to people with quadriplegia.

-Wheelchair rugby is played indoors on a hardwood court, and physical contact between wheelchairs is an integral part of the game.
+Wheelchair rugby is a team sport for athletes with a disability that is practiced in over twenty-five countries and is a summer Paralympic Games sport.
+Five Canadians, who were looking for sports accessible to people with tetraplegia, created wheelchair rugby in 1976.
+The game is played indoors on a hardwood court; it includes physical contact between wheelchairs.
 The rules include elements from wheelchair basketball, ice hockey, handball and rugby union.
-In wheelchair rugby, players cannot kick the ball, so they move the ball forward towards the goal by carrying the ball whilst in a wheelchair.
-Unlike traditional rugby, the ball is spherical.
+In wheelchair rugby, players cannot kick the ball; they must move it towards the goal by carrying it while in a wheelchair.
+Wheelchair rugby uses a spherical ball, unlike that used in traditional rugby.

-There are different codes of wheelchair rugby, the oldest being a four against four version originally named murderball or quad.
-Players need to have some loss of function in at least three limbs to qualify for this version.
-Other versions of the game were created for different disability levels, with a three against three version for more major imparements and a more inclusive fives discipline.
+There are several codes of wheelchair rugby, the oldest being a four-against-four version originally named murderball or quad.
+Players must have some loss of function in at least three limbs to qualify for this version.
+Other versions of the game were created for different disability levels; there exists a three-against-three version for players with major impairments and a more inclusive, five-discipline version.

-The sport is governed by the World Wheelchair Rugby (WWR) which was established in 1993.
+The sport is governed by the World Wheelchair Rugby (WWR), which was established in 1993.